rednaga/APKiD/README.rst

 compilers or obfuscators.
 If there is an interesting anti disassembler, anti vm, anti\* trick, please make an issue.

-You're also welcome to submit pull requests, just be sure to include a file hash so we can check the rule.
+You're also welcome to submit pull requests.
+Just be sure to include a file hash so we can check the rule.

 License